Our latest performance – April 2017 to December 2017

-From April 2017 to September 2017 the company achieved targets in 22 of its performance indicators – including home repairs, collecting service charges, working to tackle antisocial behaviour, rent collection, communal areas, tackling homelessness and investing to improve the housing stock.
+From April 2017 to December 2017 the company achieved targets in 19 of its performance indicators – including home repairs, collecting service charges, working to tackle antisocial behaviour, rent collection, communal areas, tackling homelessness and supporting the vulnerable customers needing housing in Gateshead.

 The company is now looking to keep this performance going throughout the remainder of the year and beyond.